|

 cut technology.
 Since thermal transfer prints rarely,

-if ever, require lamination, it's not necessary to remove
+if ever, require lamination, it's seldom necessary to remove

 the print for lamination before cutting.
 This means